ovh/erlenmeyer/doc/promql.md

 | stddev_over_time | range-vector | yes |
 | stdvar_over_time | range-vector | yes |

-For the `timestamp` function, unary minus are not supported.

 ### PromQL examples queries

 Here, you will find two valid queries examples.